In planning and planting my yearly vegetable garden, I strive to include companion planting among each vegetable bed.

 Some other benefits of companion planting

 - The right companion plant will act as a “host” plant, detracting pests away from the main crop.
 For example, nasturtiums planted among beans will act as a trap crop for aphids, keeping them away from the bean plants.

 - Certain pests and predators will stay away from specific plants due to a dislike of their odour, taste, etc.

 - Some plants will provide structural support for companion plants, such as the corn in the “Three Sisters Method”.

 - Tall, leafy or bushy plants will provide shade for leafy greens.
 For example, sunflowers will provide the much needed shade to lettuces and other leafy greens, during the heat of summer, with their large leaves and tall flower stalks.

 - Pollinator-friendly flowers planted next to vegetable crops will attract beneficial insects and help with pollination.
 For example, nasturtiums and marigolds planted next to squash and zucchini plants will attract pollinators, thereby assisting with pollination.

-For a list of other companion plants, I have prepared a Companion Planting Chart.
+For a list of other companion plants, I have prepared a Companion Planting Chart that you can download above.
 I will be adding to this list in future and as I learn and discover new companions in the garden.
-To download a copy of this chart, please click on the link, enter your email address and it will be sent right to your inbox.

 If I’ve missed any companion plants, that you have found to be true, I’d love to hear about them!
 Please leave me a comment below or send me a message.
 I’d love to hear from you!